 Session 5: Modern tools for disease evaluation

-Session 5 began with an overview by Joan Bladé on the topic of criteria for disease assessment, comparing the various endpoints used in clinical trials and how the various definitions of response such as complete response, very good response etc. relate to the biochemical measurements and complete workup data.
+Session 5 began with an overview by Joan Bladé on the topic of criteria for disease assessment, comparing the various endpoints used in clinical trials and how the various definitions of response relate to the biochemical measurements and complete workup data.
 Professor Bladé also spoke about monitoring patients both under active therapy and during treatment-free periods.
 Elena Zamagni detailed novel imaging techniques and the role they play in MM both at diagnosis in terms of staging, and throughout the treatment journey for continued assessment and as a means of monitoring treatment response.
 Dr Zamagni explained, “Ideally we should use the same technique at baseline and for treatment assessment”.
 Jill Corre then explained the differences between the use of NGS and NGF for measuring MRD, in terms of the pros and cons of technical application and clinical sensitivity.
 Finally, this session was concluded by Vincent Rajkumar who eloquently talked us through how smoldering myeloma (SMM) was originally defined, how we currently define it, and when to treat.

 Session 6: Choice of therapy for first relapse after autologous transplant